tensorflow/tensorflow/tensorflow/tensorboard/README.md

 ### Image Dashboard

-The Image Dashboard can display pngs that were saved via a tf.image_summary.
+The Image Dashboard can display pngs that were saved via a tf.summary.image.
 The dashboard is set up so that each row corresponds to a different tag, and each column corresponds to a run.
 Since the image dashboard supports arbitrary pngs, you can use this to embed custom visualizations (e.g. matplotlib scatterplots)